elakkiyaponmudi/assignment_1/README.md

 ## Files

-- **scraper.py**: Contains the script to scrape bus route data from the RSRTC Redbus website using Selenium.
+- **scraper.py**: Contains the script to scrape bus route data from the Redbus website using Selenium.
 - **streamlit_main.py**: Contains the Streamlit application script to display and filter the bus route data.
-- **bus_details.csv**: CSV file containing the scraped bus route data.
+- **modified_bus_details.csv**: CSV file containing the scraped bus route data.
 ## Notes